 The market takes place every Saturday from 9am-1pm from the first Saturday of June through the last Saturday of September at the Huss Project Pavilion at 1008 8th St. in Three Rivers.

-One of the unique components of our market is that we require all participating vendors to sell their products at our market through our Huss Project Farmer’s Market checkout, a single point of sale for all products at the market.
+One of the unique components of our market is that we require all participating vendors (except for art vendors) to sell their products at our market through our Huss Project Farmer’s Market checkout, a single point of sale for all products at the market.
 This checkout setup enables the market to more easily accept multiple forms of food assistance and credit cards for all participating and eligible vendors while providing excellent sales reports for all vendors and the market as a whole.
 Vendors are paid on a weekly or monthly basis per their request, minus their vendor fees (see below).
 Vendors will also receive monthly reports detailing their sales.

 Another unique component of our market is that produce vendors have the option of staffing their own booth or having Huss Project staff sell their products for them.
 Cottage Food vendors must staff their own booth.
 See below for more information.